A Helpful List of Wire Harness Terms

 Harness – A group of wire and cables.
 Harnesses are usually have breakouts.
 Breakouts are tied together or pulled into a rubber or plastic sheath.
 Consequently, a harness provides interconnection of an electric circuit.

 Cable Assembly – A cable with plugs or connectors attached.

 Miscellaneous Helpful Terms and Definitions

 Conduit – A tube in which insulated wires and cables pass through.

 Dielectric – Any insulating medium that intervenes between two conductors.

-Grommet – A rubber seal used on the cable side of multiple contact connector to seal the connector against moisture, dirt or air.
+Grommet – A rubber seal.
+This is useful on the cable side of multiple contact connector.
+Furthermore, it seals the connector against moisture, dirt, or air.

-Insulation – A material that offers high electrical resistance making it suitable for covering components, terminals, and wires to prevent the possible future contact of adjacent conductors resulting in a short circuit.
+Insulation – A material that offers high electrical resistance.
+This makes it suitable for covering components, terminals, and wires.
+This coverage will prevent the possible future contact of adjacent conductors.
+Contact which would result in a short circuit.

-Lanyard – A device attached to certain connectors that permit uncoupling and separation of connector halves by a pull on a wire or cable.
+Lanyard – A device attached to certain connectors that permit uncoupling.
+It also permits, separation of connector halves by a pull on a wire or cable.